joshuapalicka/joshuapalicka.github.io/ta.md

 ## Background
 I began my journey as a Teaching Assistant in Winter of the 2021-2022 school year.
 After completing the Introduction to Data Science course in
 Fall 2021, my professor offered me the opportunity to be her TA for the undergraduate Fundamentals of Databases course the following quarter.
-Since then, I have continued to serve as her TA for various courses every quarter.
+Since then, I have continued to serve as one of her TAs every quarter.

-My success as a TA can be partially attributed to my ability to educate others, which I have developed over the years through helping older people with tech support.
+My success as a TA can be partially attributed to my ability to educate others, which I have developed over the years through helping people with tech support in my free time.
 Additionally, my strong time management skills and ability to plan ahead have enabled me to balance my academic responsibilities with my TA work, ensuring that I can effectively support students while maintaining my own academic success.